 - (1) The front yard shall be maintained as landscaped open space and shall not be used for any building, structure, use or parking area except for access roads, driveways and permissible identification signs.
 Such side yards shall consist of a minimum landscaped buffer area as determined by the Planning and Zoning Commission. - (2) A minimum landscaped area, not less than 10% of the buildable lot, shall be provided.
-Such area can be used to meet the forest conservation requirement of the Forest Conservation Ordinance.
-Editor's Note: See Ch.
-80, Forest Conservation. - E. Buffering and screening.
+Such area can be used to meet the forest conservation requirement of the Forest

+Conservation Ordinance.16

+- E. Buffering and screening.
 It is required that the buffering and screening be specifically addressed when the concept plan/site plan is submitted.
-Issues to be addressed: - (1) Buffering between parking lots and adjoining uses. - (2) Buffering between the institutional zone and residential zones and uses. - (3) Street trees. - F. Height.
-A maximum height of three stories and 45 feet shall be established for any building or structure in the I-O Zone.
+Issues to be addressed: - (1) Buffering between parking lots and adjoining uses. - (2) Buffering between institution zone and residential zone and use. - (3) Street trees. - F. Height.
+A maximum height of three stories and 45 feet shall be established for any building or structure in the I-O zone.
 Principal structures may be erected to a height not exceeding 100 feet when the required side and rear yards are each increased by at least one foot for each additional foot of building height above the height restriction. - G. Location of parking.
 Parking facilities shall be located on the side and the rear yards of the property.
 No parking shall be permitted in the required front yard of the property.
 (This means all parking must be at least 70 feet from the street right-of-way.)

-ARTICLE XA.
-Recreation and Parks District (R-P)
+ARTICLE 10-B Recreation and Parks District

-§ 155-47.
-Intent and purpose; permitted uses.

-- A. It is the intent of these regulations to provide reasonable flexibility in the division and subsequent development of land when, in the judgment of the Commission, such flexibility shall ensure the conservation or preservation of natural or man-made features and related open space areas which contribute to the health, safety and general welfare of the Town of Leonardtown. - B. The purpose of establishing a Recreation and Parks (R-P) District is to preserve and protect natural features of land, including views, vistas, terrain, geological features, indigenous vegetation, inland wetlands and watercourses; preserve significant land areas for open space and recreational uses; and maintain the rural residential character of the Town of Leonardtown. - C. Permitted uses.
-No building or premises shall be erected, structurally altered, enlarged or maintained, nor shall any land be used, except for the following purposes: - (1) Public parks. - (2) Publicly owned open space. - (3) Public recreational/community use buildings such as, but not limited to, pavilions, museums, boat ramps, wineries, and amphitheaters.
+- ~ 155-47.
+Recreation and Parks District.
+[Added 4-12-1999; amended 3-12-2001 by Ord.
+No. 98] - A. It is the intent of these regulations to provide reasonable flexibility in the division and subsequent development of land, when, in the judgment of the Commission, such flexibility shall ensure the conservation or preservation of natural or man-made features and related open space areas which contribute to the health, safety and general welfare of the Town of Leonardtown. - B. The purpose of establishing a (R-P) Recreation and Parks District is to preserve and permanently protect natural features of land, including views, vistas, terrain, geological features, indigenous vegetation, inland wetlands and watercourses; permanently preserve significant land areas for open space and recreational uses; and maintain the rural residential character of the Town of Leonardtown. - C. Permitted uses.
+No building or premises shall be erected, structurally altered, enlarged or maintained, nor shall any land be used, except for the following purposes: - (1) Public parks.